stack-of-tasks/pinocchio/download.md

+---
+layout: page
+title: Download and install
+category: Getting Started
+---

+The software architecture has been tested entirely on Ubuntu 10.04 LTS, 12.04 LTS, and 14.04 LTS.
+If you are running other distributions, we expect the library to work correctly but we can not guarantee it.

+To install Pinocchio from sources, you will first need to perform installations of other packages themselves dependent on other ones.
+To facilitate the procedure, you will find in the part "Build From Source" all you need to install Pinocchio.

+Pinocchio comes with a python binding that you can use to prototype and that makes the link with [Gepetto-viewer](https://github.com/humanoid-path-planner/gepetto-viewer) to vizualise your robot (Gepetto viewer is a simple 3D-vizualisation tool we advice).

 # Installation procedure

 You can choose either to install a pre-compiled release of Pinocchio or just build it directly from source.
 Here is a list of supported installation methods: